 Bob McNally

-Rapidan is a beautiful River in central Virginia, a tributary of the Rappahannock.
-It flows out of the Shenandoah mountains.
-And Denise and I had some land on that river for many years and our kids grew up there and I think you've visited your family and so forth.
-So it's just a special place to us.
-And what I did though, is I wanted to set up a camp accompany that did what I had been doing for Paul Jones and George Bush before that is to bring objective analysis and formed research insight at that intersection of markets policy and geopolitics, I call it MPG but not MPG its markets policy and geopolitics.
-I said it's very rare.
-Things are getting more volatile in oil markets, policy, geopolitics, the world's going to need more informed veterans, you know, experienced analysts and advisors who really can integrate those three disciplines: MPG markets, policy and geopolitics.
-So that's what I wanted to do.
-And I think that's what I've done trying to work myself out of a job.
-I have a great team of 25 people, ex CIA field officer Scott modell helped build our geopolitical practice, I have a Clean Air Act and environmental attorney running my energy policy service, just a great team of folks trying to execute that mission.
+What I wanted to do was set up a company that did what I'd been doing for Paul Tudor Jones, and for George Bush before that: bring objective analysis and informed research insight at that intersection of markets, policy, and geopolitics.
+I call it MPG — not miles per gallon, but markets, policy, and geopolitics.
+Things are getting more volatile in oil markets, policy, and geopolitics, and I said the world is going to need more informed veterans — experienced analysts and advisers who can really integrate those three disciplines.
+So that's what I wanted to do, and I think that's what I've done, trying to work myself out of a job.
+I have a great team of 25 people.
+Scott Modell, an ex-CIA field officer, helped build our geopolitical practice.
+I have a Clean Air Act and environmental attorney running my energy policy service.
+Just a great team of folks trying to execute that mission.

 Alan Fleischmann